pqba/personalWebsite/README.md

-# pqba
+# personalWebsite
 > welcome to my corner of the internet

 This site is designed to showcase my projects, blog interests, resume, and my engineering projects.

-It has a simple design methodology of simplicity in terms of design and software maintainabilty.
+It has a simple design methodology of `simplicity` in terms of design and software maintainabilty.

 ## Technology Stack